 Today the race starts and finishes on the playing field in Horton-in-Ribblesdale, near Settle – its home since 1975.
 It will probably still be winter in the Yorkshire Dales on the last Saturday in April, but more than 800 runners will set off to complete a punishing 37.4k (23.3 miles) with 1,609 metres (5,279ft) of ascent and descent.

-The first recorded traverse of the Three Peaks of Pen-y-ghent, Whernside and Ingleborough was in 1887 when two teachers from Giggleswick School, near Settle, claimed to have completed the walk in 10 hours.
-Gradually the Three Peaks Walk became an accepted feat of endurance and walking times of between five and six hours were claimed during the 1920s and early 1930s.
+It owes its origins to three teachers from Giggleswick School, near Settle, who claimed to have completed a walking circuit in 10 hours in 1887.
+Gradually it became an accepted feat of endurance and times of between five and six hours were claimed during the 1920s and early 1930s.

 Mike davies 1933 - 2012

 It is with deep regret that we record the passing of one of the true greats of Three Peaks racing.
 Mike Davies died at the age of 79 from a heart attack early in October 2012.

 Click below for a full list of Race Winners from the inaugural race in 1954 to date